Carnota

 Carnota is a municipality in the province of A Coruña, in the autonomous community of Galicia, northwestern Spain.
 It belongs to the comarca of Muros.
-It has an area of 66.4 km^{2}, a population of 5,285 (2004 estimate) and a population density of 79.59 people/km^{2}.
+It has an area of 66.4km^{2} and a population of 3,780 (2025).

-It is famous because of its majestic hórreo, granary, the largest one in the world.
+It is famed for its majestic hórreo granary, the largest in the world.
 It has a Baroque style and dates back to 1768.
-Carnota is also very famous for its more than 7 km long beach, being the longest in the region of Galicia, and Mount Pindo.
+Carnota is also known for its beach that measures over 7km, the longest in the region of Galicia.
+The location is also home to Mount Pindo.

 Borders

 The municipality of Carnota borders on the north with the municipality of Dumbría, the northwest with Mazaricos, the west by the Atlantic, and south Muros.
 It includes various small villages such as O Pindo, Quilmas, A Curra, Panches, Caldebarcos, Vadebois, San Cibran, Vilar de Parada, Fetos, Louredo O viso, Pedrafigueria, Sofan, Mallou, Carballal, Lira, and several more.

 Etymology

 Its name could come from the pre-Celtic word carn, which means stone.